History of antisemitism in the United States: Hate crimes and other antisemitic incidents

-In June 2014 there were several antisemitic hate crimes.
+In June 2014, there were several antisemitic hate crimes.
 A swastika and other antisemitic graffiti were scrawled onto a streetside directional sign in San Francisco.
-Another graffiti found at the Sanctuary Lofts Apartments, where a graffiti artists drew antisemitic, satanic and racist symbols inside the apartment complex.
+More graffiti was found at the Sanctuary Lofts Apartments, where graffiti artists drew antisemitic, satanic and racist symbols inside the apartment complex.
 Towards the end of the month a young Jewish boy was attacked while he was leaving his home in Brooklyn.
 The suspect, who was on a bike, opened his hand while passing and struck the victim in the face, then yelled antisemitic slurs.

 In July 2014, during the 2014 Gaza War, there was an increase in the occurrence of antisemitic incidents.
 In the beginning of the month an antisemitic banner was flown above Brighton Beach and Coney Island.
 The banner contained symbols that meant "peace plus swastika equals love".
 The word "PROSWASTIKA" also appeared on the banner.
 Additionally, there were more than 5 incidents of antisemitic graffiti across the country.
-In Borough Park, Brooklyn, New York, three man were arrested for vandalizing a Yeshiva property and a nearby house in the Jewish neighborhood by spraying swastikas and inscriptions such as "you don't belong here".
+In Borough Park, Brooklyn, New York, three man were arrested for vandalizing yeshiva property and a nearby house in the Jewish neighborhood by spraying swastikas and inscriptions such as "you don't belong here".
 Later that month swastika drawings were found on mailboxes near a national Jewish fraternity house in Eugene, Oregon.

-Swastika drawings and also the phrase 'kill Jews' were found on a playground floor in Riverdale, Bronx.
+In another case, swastikas and the phrase 'kill Jews' were found on a playground floor in Riverdale, Bronx.
 There were also two incidents of graffiti in Clarksville, Tennessee and Lowell, Massachusetts.